How Hong Kong SMEs Can Use the BUD Fund to Fund Their AI Agent

 3. A clear implementation plan.
 Who builds it, what's the timeline, what tools are involved.
 A managed deployment through a provider like Agent88 counts — you're essentially procuring a technology upgrade service.

 4. Costs that map to the project.
 Setup fees, integration work, subscription costs for the deployment period, and training.
-Hardware purchases for on-premise deployment may also qualify if justified.
+Hardware purchases or private deployment costs may or may not be eligible depending on current rules and justification.

 What doesn't fly: vague "digital transformation" proposals with no specifics, projects that are really just buying a SaaS subscription with no integration or customisation, or anything that looks like business-as-usual spending rebranded as innovation.